What Mortgage Can You Get For £600 a Month?

 How a mortgage broker can help your £600 budget go further

-• Find you a lender who offers high income multiples and accepts 100% of any supplemental income you might have
+• Find you a lender who offers high-income multiples and accepts 100% of any supplemental income you might have

 Can you get a buy-to-let mortgage for £600 per month?

 Yes.
 There are no stipulations as to how much your monthly repayments must be.
-However, if you earn less than £25,000 a year or don’t have 25% of the property’s value as a deposit, you might find it harder to get a lender willing to offer you this type of mortgage.
-It’s also worth noting that most buy-to-let mortgages are interest-only so you’d also need to be able to prove to a lender that you have a repayment vehicle, aka a way of paying the full loan back in one payment at the end of the term.
+However, if you earn less than £25,000 a year or don’t have 25% of the property’s value as a deposit, you might find it harder to get a lender willing to offer you a buy-to-let mortgage.

 Get matched with the right mortgage broker for your budget

-Get in touch by calling 0808 189 2301 or making an enquiry and you’ll be matched to a broker best for your situation so you can set up a free, no-obligation consultation.
+Get in touch by calling 0330 818 7026 or making an enquiry and you’ll be matched to a broker best for your situation so you can set up a free, no-obligation consultation.

 Ask Us A Question